MLOPs-team/kirenz-mlops-semester/_sources/docs/technicalDocumentation/tfx/dataPreprocessing/pandas/pandas.md

 # Data Preprocessing with pandas

 To examine the data set we used pandas.
+The following steps helped us a lot to better understand our dataset and to identify the important variables of the dataset for our machine learning model.
 You can find more detailed information about pandas at this link: [Installation &#8212; pandas 1.3.5 documentation](https://pandas.pydata.org/docs/getting_started/install.html)

 Install pandas with the following command :